Sideline Etiquette

 US Youth Soccer – Sideline Etiquette: 6 Tips for Parents and Players

-By following these guidelines, parents can create a supportive and positive environment for youth soccer players to thrive.
-Let's keep the focus on enjoyment, growth, and sportsmanship on and off the field.
+By embracing these principles, parents help create a safe, positive, and enjoyable environment where young athletes can thrive.
+Let’s keep the focus on fun, development, and good sportsmanship—on and off the field.

 Source: US Youth Soccer